verhas/fluflu/README.md

 ## What is fluflu?

 Fluflu is a software to generate the classes that convert your method chaining classes to real fluent API.
 It contains a library that you have to put on the compile and runtime classpath of your application and a command line tool.
-What you should depend in your maven project is:
+What you should put into your `pom.xml`:

     	<dependencies>